Academic grading in Croatia: Grade inflation

 A significant grade inflation has been observed in primary education and, to a lesser degree, in secondary education.
 In the 2008/09 school year, almost 168,000 out of 365,000 elementary school students were graded "excellent" by their grade point average.
 Parent pressure on teachers has been identified as a major cause.
+In the school year 2023/2024, 46% of elementary school students passed with a GPA in the range of "excellent".
+Although the country has seen a drop in students passing with a GPA of 5.0, the steady increase of high-grade students has put pressure on more prestigious highschools (especially in the capital of Zagreb) to further restrict enrollment by introducing preliminary exams.